kubernetes/examples/README.md

-Maintained Examples are expected to be updated with every Kubernetes release, to use the latest and greatest features, current guidelines and best practices, and to refresh command syntax, output, changed prerequisites, as needed..
+Maintained Examples are expected to be updated with every Kubernetes release, to use the latest and greatest features, current guidelines and best practices, and to refresh command syntax, output, changed prerequisites, as needed.

 |Name | Description | Notable Features Used | Complexity Level|
 ------------- | ------------- | ------------ | ------------ |